 I had come here officially as part of a team from the Intermediate Technology Development Group (ITDG) before it changed its name to Practical Action.
 Unofficially, an undying curiosity to see and step on the supposedly cursed grounds of the Wagalla massacre edged me towards the Wagalla Airstrip.

 A gale of wind was blowing through the deserted airstrip, making an eerie groan that almost sounded like the mourning of a horde of tormented spirits crying out in unison for help.
 Such was the aura at the Wagalla massacre site.

 It was on that fateful day that thousands of Degodia Somalis would be killed in cold blood in a government operation that was described by the United Nations as, “the worst human rights violation in Kenyan history.”

-No one seems to knows how an otherwise innocent government operation turned this brutal and violent.
-More than 30 years down the line, memories of that fateful day, when an elite force of Kenyan troops descended on the area to supposedly help defuse clan-related conflict, remains etched in the minds of the Somali of Wajir to this day.
+No one seems to know how an otherwise innocent government operation turned this brutal and violent.
+More than 30 years down the line, memories of that fateful day, when an elite force of Kenyan troops descended on the area to supposedly help defuse clan-related conflict, remain etched in the minds of the Somali of Wajir to this day.